John Leonard Orr: Arrest

-Trial and conviction
+Trials and convictions

 Among those who covered the trial was award-winning journalist Frank Girardot, who would later collaborate with Orr's daughter Lori on a book about the case.
 After much deliberation, a federal jury in Fresno convicted Orr on July 31, 1992, of three counts of arson, while acquitting him on two other counts.
 Federal Judge Oliver Wanger sentenced Orr to 30 years in prison.
 A federal appeals court affirmed his conviction in 1994.
 Orr maintains his innocence, notwithstanding his subsequent guilty plea on March 24, 1993, to three more counts of arson in Los Angeles after reaching a plea agreement that saw him paroled from federal prison in 2002.
 He took the plea deal when it became apparent that he could not afford to mount a defense and stood little chance at trial.

 By November 21, 1994, state prosecutors in Los Angeles indicted Orr on four counts of first-degree murder with special circumstances and 21 counts of arson for a string of fires stretching from 1984 to 1990.
 The lead prosecutor on the case, Mike Cabral, opted to seek the death penalty in order to ensure that Orr would spend the rest of his life in prison.
 He made an off-the-record offer to Orr: if Orr accepted a sentence of life without parole and confessed all of his acts of arson in open court dating to his youth, Cabral would take the death penalty off the table.
 Orr turned the offer down out of hand.

 A jury in a California state court convicted Orr on all four murder charges and all but one of the arson counts on June 25, 1998.
 That arson count, for setting a fire in the Warner Bros. backlot, was subsequently dismissed at the request of the prosecution.
 When asked to sentence Orr to the death penalty, the same jury split eight to four in favor.
 The presiding judge sentenced Orr to four concurrent terms of life without parole for murder, plus an additional 21 years in prison for arson.
 The state sentence ran consecutively with his federal sentence for arson.

-A California appeals court vacated nine years of his state sentence on March 15, 2000, finding that the burning of homes in the College Hills blaze had only been incidental to his objective of starting a brush fire.
-It left the remainder of the sentence untouched, all but assuring that Orr will die in prison.
+A California appeals court vacated nine years of his state sentence on March 15, 2000, finding that the burning of homes in the College Hills blaze had been only incidental to his objective of starting a brush fire.
+It left the remainder of the sentence untouched.
 Orr began his state sentence upon his release from federal custody in 2002.
 Orr is currently serving his life sentence at Mule Creek State Prison in Ione, California.